 PLOT: As par for the course we start out the issue by yet again checking in with our mysterious Spider-lady.
 We learn that she has been locked away from her family for years, and now intends to get out.
 We finally get her name which is Cindy, and we learn who it is that put her away for all these years…EZEKIEL.
 From here we get to the bulk of the story with Black Cat.
 She is showing off her snazzy new costume, and proceeds to break into a penthouse to steal wine and caviar.
 Felicia further pontificates that she intends to watch Spider-Man squirm.
 Next we check in with Electro who is still suffering trauma from his bout of mind control during the superior era.
 He wakes up in fright and starts a mighty fire in an abandoned building.
 The last story thread we begin to weave is that of our hero Peter Parker.
 Peter is still attempting to win over the hearts of his employee’s after Doctor Octopus scared the heebie jeebies outta them.
 He invites few choice employee’s to help him track down Electro so he can cure him.
 Anna Maria and Sajani try to convince him the folly of this situation, Peter of course shoots them down and begins his journey.
 Anna Maria tells Sajani she can finish the nanotech that Peter has abandoned.

 Now we weave all of these disparate story threads together.
-Peter and the gang meet up at Electro’s building fire, who haselectro1 Pedro combatting it with his firefighting team.
+Peter and the gang meet up at Electro’s building fire, who has Pedro combatting it with his firefighting team.
 Peter, and Pedro team up to save the trapped homeless people in the building.
 All seems to be going well until Pedro makes a wrong step and nearly falls into the fire.
 Black Cat comes out amongst the rubble revealing that she was the cause of Pedro’s ill luck.
 Spider-Man, and Black Cat duke it out.
 Felicia has not a care in the world who it was in Peter’s mind at the time of her arrest, she declares her intent to send a message.
 Peter psyches her out by doing his best Doc Ock impression, which scares her off.
 Peter rescues Pedro, Pedro reunites with Mary Jane, and Black Cat meets Electro with the intent of teaming up.
 Oh and J. Jonah Jameson gets hired by the “Fact” network to be an on air personality.

 STORY: This is a fantastic issue, that has some interesting developments that make me really excited to read future issues.
 First of all unlike Superior Spider-Man #20 this issue actually has the Black Cat in it, and has her doing new and exciting things.
 Personality wise the Black Cat seems to have reverted back to her late 80’s, and early 90’s personality but ramped up in the anger department.
 She is less playing coy, and more playing kill.
 Unfortunately she seems to have the same opinion that every female has had in this book post-superior which is “I DON’T CARE IF IT WASN’T YOU”.
 They don’t have any trouble believing the mind swap but they don’t think it matters regarding his actions.
 Mary Jane had this same exact sentiment in Superior #31.
 It’s forgivable, but regrettable.
 The best part about her appearance is the new costume.
 I adore this costume to the nth degree: the fur lining, the awesome eyes, and that weird butt belt.
 Yes you read that right BUTT BELT…look at the artwork that belt is only ever around her butt, how is that comfortable?